-Appeals related to academic progress, programs, and dismissal are made to the Graduate School Academic Appeals Committee.
-Consult the academic services manager for procedures.
+Appeals related to academic progress, programs, dismissal, graduation, status in programs, and application of academic policies are made to the Graduate School Appeals Committee.
+Consult your student success advisor for procedures.

-All other academic appeals (course grades, graduation, status in programs, academic dishonesty, application of academic policies, complaints about course content or procedures, etc.) are handled in the following manner:
+All course-related academic appeals (course grades, academic dishonesty, complaints about course content or procedures, etc.) are handled in the following manner:

-- Within three weeks following the decision or incident in question, the student will seek to resolve the matter first with the course instructor, or with the party directly responsible for the decision, and then with the program director or academic department chairperson (hereafter referred to as the program director). - 2.
-If, after talking with the instructor and the program director, the student still thinks he or she is being treated unfairly or not in accordance with announced academic policies, the student may appeal in writing to the Graduate School Appeals Committee.
+- 1. Within three weeks following the decision or incident in question, the student will seek to resolve the matter first with the course instructor, or with the party directly responsible for the decision, and then with the program director or academic department chairperson (hereafter referred to as the program director). - 2.
+If, after talking with the instructor and the program director, the student still thinks he or she is being treated unfairly or not in accordance with announced policies, the student may appeal in writing to the Graduate School Appeals Committee.
 This written appeal must be received within three weeks after the decision or incident in question.